A celebration of 16 World and 49 U.S. Chess Hall of Fame Inductees. View historical artifacts including books, photographs, chess sets, and more.

 This edition contains the two-page spread entitled, “The Sweet Rose of Victory” featuring two photographs by Harry Benson, one of which is on display on the second floor exhibition.

-Chess Board and Set from 1972 World Chess Championship Game 3
+Chess set from 1972 World Chess Championship Game 3 with a chess board autographed by Bobby Fischer and Boris Spassky

 Game 3 of the 1972 World Chess Championship has been considered to be the turning point of the match.
 After losing Game 1, Fischer did not show up for Game 2 and demanded that Game 3 be played in a small room, backstage away from cameras.
 At the last minute, Spassky agreed and was beaten by Fischer for the first time ever.
 Fischer played the ultra-sharp Benoni with the double-edged novelty 11…Nh5.
 The rest of the games were returned to the main stage but without cameras at the demand of Fischer.
-This is the exact board and set that were used only in Game 3.
+This set was used in Game 3.

 Notation for Game 3: